 “These data come from small observational studies that are subject to confounding.
 Data also frequently include misclassified cases, since studies usually look at newborn outcomes in relation to the actual rather than planned delivery location……”

-Yet credit is still given to the Wax paper as “the strongest evidence so far that home birth can, after all, be harmful to newborn babies. “ The editorial concludes with a deeply inflammatory, disturbing attack on childbearing women, offering us a glimpse into the depths of the anti-homebirth sentiment:
+Yet credit is still given to the Wax paper as “the strongest evidence so far that home birth can, after all, be harmful to newborn babies.“ The editorial concludes with a deeply inflammatory, disturbing attack on childbearing women, offering us a glimpse into the depths of the anti-woman, anti-homebirth sentiment that pervades the medical-industrial model of obstetrics:

 “Women have the right to choose how and where to give birth, but they do not have the right to put their baby at risk….”

-I will enumerate the ways in which I find the statement revolting.
-It encompasses: 1) validation of poorly conducted research and data analysis, aka junk science 2) the belief that childbearing women are not capable of critical thinking 3) mother-blaming 4) the dead-baby card and 5) moral condemnation of mothers — “bad” mothers who make the well-informed, responsible decision to birth at home precisely because they believe it is the safest place for themselves and their babies and 6) the political semantics of babies at “risk.”
+I will enumerate the ways in which the statement is revolting, misogynist and horribly oppressive to women.
+It encompasses: 1) validation of poorly conducted research and data analysis, aka junk science 2) the belief that childbearing women are not capable of critical thinking, and that they are not the most appropriate authority of the birth and care of their own offspring 3) the belief that mothers and babies are separate entities 4) threatening women with the dead-baby card and 5) the moral highground claimed by obstetrics over “bad” mothers who make the well-informed, responsible decision to birth at home precisely because they believe it is the safest place for themselves and their babies and 6) political semantics of relative “risk” in childbirth as a fixed, uncontested, and physician-centered concept.

 Should women be legally required to take folic acid supplements because failure to meet the daily requirement increase babies risk of spinal bifida?
-Should women be legally required to breastfeed their infants since failure to do so can leave newborns vulnerable to infections that breast milk can provide immunity against?
+Should women be legally required to breastfeed their infants since failure to do so can leave newborns vulnerable to infections that breast milk provides immunity against?

 What the above statement says to me is: women don’t have “the right” to put their babies at risk — but physicians do.
-They have the right to subject babies to unnecessary and harmful policies, procedures, and cesareans that frequently put babies at risk.
-And women birthing in the hospital have the right to choose interventions that put the baby at risk, but women choosing to birth outside the medical conglomerate (for whom it cannot control and profit from) do not have the right to put their babies at risk.
+Only physicians have the right to determine and evaluate risk, and that women birthing in the hospital have the right to choose interventions that put the baby at risk so long as their choices are in agreement with the physician’s.
+Women choosing to birth outside the medical conglomerate (for whom it cannot control and profit from) do not have the right to opt out of physician control of birth and are putting their babies “at risk.”
 Now we’re getting somewhere.
-So the politically charged controversy over the safety of homebirth boils down to a set of ethics that applies only to women birthing outside the medical monopoly of maternity care?
-Should the assault on what women have the “right” to do with their bodies in labor come as a surprise?
-When in human history have there not been aggressive attempts to control women’s bodies?
+So, arguments on the safety of homebirth really boil down to physician control of birth, and physicians being the only people who can really understand risk in birth.
+The mother is, after all, just a vehicle.
+It follows that the assault on women’s rights in labor — what they can and cannot do with their bodies– is no surprise.
+When in human history have there not been coercive, threatening, aggressive attempts to control women’s bodies?

 I will talk about the role of “evidence” in convincing the maternity care conglomerate to support homebirth and out-of-hospital midwifery care in my next post.